dssg/triage/src/triage/component/postmodeling/contrast/README.md

 This questions, and other ones, are the kind of inquiries that the `triage`user may have in mind when scrolling trough the models selected by the `Audition` component.
-Choosing the right model for deployment and exploring its quirks and behavior is a pivotal task. `postemodeling` will help to answer some of this questions by exploring the outcomes of the model, and exploring "deeply" into the model behavior across time and features.
+Choosing the right model for deployment and exploring its predictions and behavior in time is a pivotal task. `postemodeling` will help to answer some of this questions by exploring the outcomes of the model, and exploring "deeply" into the model behavior across time and features.

 This library lays at the end of the `triage` pipeline and will use the output of `Audition` and some of its selection rules as a main input.
 The